chanux/notes.chanux.me/docs/terraform/flexible.md

 To conclude, I have not had to write modules of aztfmod scale or complexity.
 Hence I have survived with type definitions so far!
 So pick what's right for you with experimentation!

+PS: Thanks [Laurent Lesle](https://github.com/LaurentLesle) for the biggest opportunity to learn and grow in 2023!
+The general sense of confidence you gave in getting into an unfamiliar way of doing things and your mentorship was a pillar for the success in the effort that taught me all this.